pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/09-build-hooks.md

 ### Trigger a Deployment Manually

 You can create a build hook that can only be triggered manually.
-This can be useful if you want more control over the time of deployment or if you prefer to batch multiple content changes into a single deployment.
+This can be useful if you want more control over the deployment or if you prefer to batch multiple content changes into a single deployment.

 1. Generate a Build Hook on your build platform.